 Considered the most beautiful cave in Halong Bay, Thien Cung Cave's vast interior is some 3,000 square meters, including several levels and impressively high ceilings.
 The stalactites and stalagmites in Thien Cung Cave come in many forms, and visitors enjoy learning the local stories about them, including the legend of the Dragon Prince falling in love the Lady of the Clouds.

 Halong Bay's largest and most famous cave, Sung Sot Cave consists of two major chambers.
 The first features numerous stalactites hanging from the ceiling.
 From here a narrow passageway leads to the massive second chamber, where natural light brightens the surfaces of a space roomy enough to hold thousands of people.
 Sung Sot Cave's 10,000 square meters of space are threaded by a 500-meter paved passageway.

 Ride bike about 6km through verdant forests to visit Viet Hai Village.
 The path to this remote fishing village is paved and suitable for casual cyclists, and along the way you can enjoy the pristine ancient forests which cover most of Cat Ba.
 In Viet Hai you will experience the true lifestyle of rural Vietnam.

 Hidden in a valley among the jungle clad mountains of Cat Ba National Park is Viet Hai Village.
 This small village in a remote corner of Cat Ba Island is rarely visited by Vietnamese tourists, but increasing numbers of foreign tourists are finding it a fascinating place to explore.
 Not that many years ago, Viet Hai remained cut off from the rest of the island, only accessible by rough tracks through the forest, and local people lived self-sufficiently off the land.
-With its scenic setting and traditional culture, Viet Hai makes a great excursion from a Halong Bay cruise.
+With its scenic setting and traditional culture, Viet Hai is a wonderful attraction that can't be missed.